Get notified of page updates

 off

 If you have tested positive for a mutation, we recommend consulting with a genetics expert who can assess your personal and family history of cancer and can help you decide on a plan to manage your risk.
-Note that when we use "women" we are referring to the sex you were assigned at birth.
+Note that when we use "women" we are referring to people assigned female at birth.

 It is important to note that cancer risks are estimates over the course of a person's lifetime.
 Your lifetime risk and risk over the next five years will vary depending on: